-6. Adjust the Target Tm to 55.0 C. Leave the rest of the values as they are, and then click OK.

-SeqBuilder Pro will choose the best primer pair with the characteristics specified that lies within the selected region.
+- 6. Adjust the Target Tm to 55.0 C. Leave the rest of the values as they are, and then click OK. - SeqBuilder Pro will choose the best primer pair with the characteristics specified that lies within the selected region.
 The upper view of the SeqBuilder document is now the Primer Design view, focused on the forward strand of the primer.
-The lower view is the Primers view. display it in the Primer Design view.

-7. If necessary, drag the dividing bar between the Primer Design and Primers views so that you can see all three sections of the Primer Design View: Residue, Mispriming and Alternate Pairs.
+The lower view is the Primers view. - 7.
+If necessary, drag the dividing bar between the Primer Design and Primers views so that you can see all three sections of the Primer Design View: Residue, Mispriming and Alternate Pairs.